Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 1. Know your optimum time to code

-Enter each coding session ideally and at the time of day when you’re likely to feel the most refreshed and alert.
-If you don’t know what this time is, experiment until you’ve found your optimum time you can reserve as your coding time.
+Enter coding sessions ideally at a time of the day when you’re likely to feel the most refreshed and alert.
+If you don’t know what this time is, experiment until you’ve found an optimum time you can reserve as your coding time.

 Some of us are more alert first thing in the morning or some prefer coding later in the day.